porttack/porttack.com/slv/2023-24/cs7a.md

 1. **Grades on Assigned Programming or Electronics Tasks - 25%** 💻🔌🧰
    Grades will be given for students' performance and completion of assigned programming tasks, using Python and Micro:bit, as well as for electronics tasks, which may include circuits and applied robotics.
 These tasks can be completed either in class or, for many, as homework, and they will assess students' understanding and application of computing skills & concepts.

-2. **Weekly Reflections - 25%** 📝🗓️
+2. **Weekly Reflections and Behavior - 25%** 📝🗓️
    Regular reflections on the learning process and personal growth.
+Try hard to be on-time to class.

 3. **Tech Symposium Assignments - 25%** 🌐🔒💻
    Grades will be given for assignments that result from the Tech Symposiums.
 These assignments may include projects, presentations, or written work related to topics explored during the Tech Symposium, covering areas such as digital citizenship, digital literacy, etc.